renerocksai/slides/BACKLOG.md

 * SEARCH function
 * re-introduce `$slide_number`
+* get markdown rendering right - there are some oddities where text seems to get cut off for bold/underlined and the position is off, if text wraps behind it - see below "... not perfect..."
+* get markdown parsing right - it might be we have a +/-1 offset bug with formatting.
+* (new) bug? consecutive @popslides get merged?!?! - are we not allocating new slides wtf?

 - [x] jump to editor cursor pos on error
 - [x] dupe editor mem -> editing won't change slides stuff